Managed Service for Kubernetes provides updates through release channels.

 The service supports three Kubernetes versions.
 Master and node group versions are independent, and you can specify different Kubernetes versions available within a single release channel when creating them.

-When you run the master with Kubernetes versions 1.14 and node groups with Kubernetes versions 1.13, there are compatibility issues that affect CSI.
-To work correctly, you must update the node groups to Kubernetes versions 1.14.
+- If the master is running on Kubernetes 1.14 and node groups are on Kubernetes 1.13, compatibility issues will affect CSI operation.
+For correct operation, upgrade the node groups to Kubernetes 1.14.

 When creating a Kubernetes cluster, specify one of three release channels.
 You can't change the channel once the Kubernetes cluster is created, you can only recreate the Kubernetes cluster and specify a new release channel.
 The table below describes release channels and contains up-to-date information about supported Kubernetes versions.